lightning/bolts/02-peer-protocol.md

 The receiver:
   - if the `chain_hash` value within the `open_channel` message is set to a hash of a chain unknown to the receiver:
-    - MUST reject the channel.
+    - MUST reject the channel,
-  - MAY reject the `minimum_depth`, if it considers it unreasonably large.
+      - and MAY reject the `minimum_depth`, if it considers it unreasonably large.

 Other fields have the same requirements as their counterparts in `open_channel`.